Farzinkh/sockettool/README.md

 `python sockettool\Hotspot_terminal.py s`

-read the server ip and port and keep them in mind
+read the server ip and port and keep them in mind or in client side in same network just run `python Hotspot_terminal.py scan`

-and in sender part place a file or files and run this:
+and in sender part place a file or files in SEND folder and run this:

 `python sockettool\Hotspot_terminal.py c -ip <reciver ip> -p <server port>`

-and wait for finish you can always cancel it by `ctrl+C
+and wait for finish you can always cancel it by `ctrl+C`

 ### Android Usage